ibm-cloud-docs/hpc-ibm-spectrumlsf/custom-image.md

         * Category: **Compute/Cloud Images**
     3. From the **Products** list, click the product that you created in the previous step, and select the **Versions** view.
     4. From the **Versions** list, select **Validate** from the action menu.
 Validation triggers an automated task to deploy a new VSI with the custom image that you added to the catalog.

-3. Share the private catalog with the {{site.data.keyword.spectrum_full_notm}} account:
-    1. From the **Products** list, select the product that you created in the previous step.
-    2. Select **Actions... > Share**.
-    3. Select **Share with other accounts > Add Accounts** and then enter `d068deb903504fe78cde1ab53bd6474e` to share your private catalog product with the {{site.data.keyword.spectrum_full}} account, which uses the provided image to create dynamic compute hosts for {{site.data.keyword.spectrum_full}} clusters.
-No other accounts are allowed to use this custom image.

     For more information about sharing private catalog products, see [{{site.data.keyword.cloud_notm}} documentation](/docs/secure-enterprise?topic=secure-enterprise-catalog-enterprise-share&interface=ui).